We have updated our Privacy Policy as of September 22, 2023, for more information click here

 Feature Flags

-A feature flags is a software development tool used to safely activate or deactivate features for testing in production, experimentation, and operations.
+A feature flag is a software development tool used to safely activate or deactivate features without modifying the source code or performing a new deployment.
+They decouple deploy from release, which enables trunk-based development, testing in production and progressive delivery.

 Feature Flags Framework